mohsengf/EmotionalDynamicsAnalysis/README.md

-# Emotional Dynamics Analysis (Is not scientific and just for learning regression models!!!!!!!!!!!!!!!!!!!!!!!!!!!!)

 ## Overview
+**Note: This repository is intended for educational purposes only and is not based on scientific research.
+It is designed to help learn and explore regression models using creative, illustrative examples.**

-This repository contains code and datasets aimed at modeling emotional dynamics such as love and friendship over time using theoretical formulas and machine learning techniques.
-The models are built using Python and leverage various data science and machine learning libraries to predict and understand how emotional metrics evolve.
+This repository contains code and datasets aimed at modeling emotional dynamics such as love and friendship over time through theoretical formulas.
+The project utilizes Python along with various data science and machine learning libraries to simulate and understand how hypothetical emotional metrics might evolve if they were quantifiable.

 ## Project Structure
 - `models/`: Contains Python scripts for different regression models.